krzysz00/swizzleflow/README.md

-# SwizzleFlow - synthesizing high-performance code from dataflow graphs
+# SwizzleFlow - synthesizing high-performance kernels from dataflow graph sketches

 We don't actually have any README content yet, but what this code will do is located in [the designdocument](https://www.overleaf.com/read/twvwgqfbxmyx).